-- Digital marketing platform management: Magento, Oracle ATG, Hybris, Drupal, WordPress, etc.
+- Ecommerce and digital experience platform management: Sitecore, Oracle ATG, Hybris, Adobe Experience Manager, Drupal, WordPress, etc.

 One good way to frame managed cloud is to describe the major alternatives to it:

-1. Unmanaged Cloud.
-Here, the customer rents access to infrastructure — often from a big provider like Amazon, Google, or Microsoft — and takes on all the burden of managing that infrastructure, as well as all the tools and apps that run on top of it.
-Customers who choose this option often get lower infrastructure prices than they would get from a managed cloud provider — along with higher total costs for hiring more engineers, supervising those engineers, and overprovisioning to avoid contention for resources on multi-tenant infrastructure.
-(For a closer look at some of the hidden costs of unmanaged cloud, check out our recent post on “The Cloud Warning Label.”)
+Unmanaged cloud: Here, the customer rents access to infrastructure — often from Amazon, Google, or Microsoft — and takes on all the burden of managing that infrastructure, as well as all the tools and apps that run on top of it.
+Customers who choose this option often get lower infrastructure prices than they would get from a managed cloud provider — but a higher total cost for hiring more engineers, supervising those engineers, and over-provisioning to avoid contention for resources on multi-tenant infrastructure.

-2. Multiple Providers.
-Some customers rent cheap infrastructure from one or more providers and then hire one or more providers to support that infrastructure.
+Multiple cloud providers: Some customers rent cheap infrastructure from one or more providers and then hire one or more providers to support that infrastructure.
 This option can deliver savings on infrastructure unit costs, but those are usually offset by higher support costs.
 Multi-provider arrangements often prove difficult for the customer to manage, with fragmented systems, no clear accountability for results and no single “throat to choke.”

-3. Outsourcing: The largest enterprises sometimes outsource all or most of their IT operations to a big systems-integrator like IBM, HP, or CSC.
+Outsourced IT service providers: The largest enterprises sometimes outsource all or most of their IT operations to a big systems-integrator like IBM, HP, or DXC.
 These arrangements allow the customer to focus on its core business, but are very expensive.
 Big outsourcers also tend to move slowly.
-It can take weeks to change part of the customer’s configuration.
-More enterprises, and the developers who are pushing innovation within those companies, are finding that they can move more quickly and cost-efficiently by shifting new applications away from their outsourcers and toward nimbler, less-expensive managed cloud providers.
+It can take weeks to update a part of the customer’s configuration.
+More enterprises, and the developers who are pushing innovation within those companies, are finding that they can move more quickly and cost-efficiently by shifting new applications away from IT outsourcing and toward nimbler, less-expensive managed cloud providers.